 This section of the Coast to Coast is not a Public Right of Way but accessed as a permissive route and under the Open Access legislation.
 To ensure future maintenance of the route, Cumbria County Council has agreed to adopt the section as a Right of Way.
 Now that the work has been completed this process has started.

+The work was completed by Terra Firma Environmental Ltd based in Lancashire and it was completed in March 2017.
 Take a look at this short video to show how the work progressed, drone footage of the area and before and after photos.

 A specialised post has been installed to enable walkers of the Coast to Coast to take fixed point photos of the project area using their mobile phone.
 This is not only allow us to monitor the vegetation recovery but also give us an insight into who and how many people are walking the route.